• Skip to primary navigation

 Tips To Help You Prevent Injury When Working Out

-1. Listen to your body – No one knows your body as you do; if you wake up and you’re hurting worse than normal, try warming up to loosen your muscles, but in the end, if you don’t feel comfortable working out, then wait one more day.
-It’s better than injuring yourself and not being able to work out for days, weeks, or months.
+1. Listen to your body – No one knows your body as you do; if you wake up and you’re hurting worse than normal, try warming up to loosen your muscles, but in the end, if you don’t feel comfortable working out, wait one more day.
+It’s better than injuring yourself and being unable to work out for days, weeks, or months.

 2. Learn to use compression sleeves – Many people, including myself, notice less fatigue, swelling, and soreness throughout the muscles while wearing a compression sleeve.
 This leads to longer, more productive workouts because of better circulation.

 3. Don’t push yourself – I have seen many older men come into the gym and try to lift like they were 20 years old again; the weights will make you remember your age faster than any person can.
-Drop your ego at the door and be smart about how you approach your fitness routine.
+Drop your ego at the door and approach your fitness routine smartly.
+It takes a while to build muscle; if you try to sprint to the finish line, you will get hurt.

 4. Stretch and warm up properly – I can’t emphasize how important it is to spend enough time warming up, especially as you get older.
 Warming up increases your heart rate; circulation loosens the joints and increases blood flow to the muscles.
 It also prepares the central nervous system to lift heavy and hard.